9.1 Policy

 9.4.1 Scope

-Auditors conduct audits on the overall operation and asset condition of the School Corporation.
+Auditors conduct audits on the overall operation and asset condition of the School Corporation and the status of Governors’ execution of duties.
 Specifically, audits shall be conducted on the following items:

-2. Business and management condition of the School Corporation and University.
+(b) Business and management condition of the School Corporation and the University.

-3. Administrative performance condition of overall system and organization of the School Corporation and University.
+(c) Administrative performance condition of overall system and organization of the School Corporation and the University.

 There are two types of audits: Periodical Audits which are conducted periodically, and Special Audits which are conducted on an as-needed basis.